lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 # Indirect drawing

-Until this chapter, we render the models by binding their material uniforms, their textures, their vertices and indices buffers and submitting one draw command for each of the meshes it is composed.
-In this chapter we will start our way to a more efficient wat of rendering, we will begin the implementation of a bind-less render.
-This types of renders do not receive a bunch of draw commands, instead they relay on indirect drawing commands.
-Indirect draw commands are, in essence, draw commands that obtain the parameters required to perform the operation from a GPU buffer (instead of relaying on previous binding operations).
+Until this chapter, we have rendered the models by binding their material uniforms, their textures, their vertices and indices buffers and submitting one draw command for each of the meshes they are composed.
+In this chapter, we will start our way to a more efficient wat of rendering, we will begin the implementation of a bind-less render.
+This type of rendering does not receive a bunch of draw commands to draw the scene, instead they relay on indirect drawing commands.
+Indirect draw commands are, in essence, draw commands stored in a buffer that obtain the parameters required to perform the operation from a set of global buffers.
 This is a more efficient way of drawing because:

 - We remove the need to perform several bind operations before drawing each mesh.
 - We need just to record a single draw call.
-- We can perform in-GPU operations, such as culling, that will operate over the buffer that stores the drawing parameters through compute shaders.
+- We can perform in-GPU operations, such as culling, that will operate over the buffer that stores the drawing parameters through compute shaders, reducing the load on the CPU side.

-As you can see, the ultimate goal is to maximize the utilization of the CPU while removing potential bottlenecks that may occur at the CPU side and latencies due to CPU to GPU communications.
+As you can see, the ultimate goal is to maximize the utilization of the GPU while removing potential bottlenecks that may occur at the CPU side and latencies due to CPU to GPU communications.

 You can find the complete source code for this chapter [here](../../booksamples/chapter-16).

 ## Overview

-In this chapter we will construct a bindless render pipeline that will use a buffer which will store indirect drawing commands to render a scene with a single draw call.
-Basically, we will store in a buffer `VkDrawIndexedIndirectCommand` structures, which will contain offsets to the buffers that will hold vertex information, the indices, materials and per instance data, such as model matrices, etc. This will avoid to constantly record binding operators to per-model buffer, send data through push constants and record per mesh draw commands.
-Regarding textures, we will use a texture array, that will hold all the textures loaded.
-Our materials will just simply pass the index to that array inp order to apply textures to models.
+As it has been introduced, we will construct a bind-less render pipeline that will use a buffer to store indirect drawing commands to render a scene with a single draw call.
+Basically, we will store in a buffer `VkDrawIndexedIndirectCommand` structures, which will contain offsets to the buffers that will hold vertex information, the indices, materials and per instance data (such as model matrices, etc.).
+This will avoid to constantly record binding operators to per-model buffers, send data through push constants and record per-mesh drawing commands.
+In order to be able to handle textures, we will use a texture array, that will hold all the textures loaded.
+Our materials will just simply have an attribute for the index to that array so we can apply textures to models.

 ![Overview](indirect-drawing.svg)